leonp/thisdaysportion/_posts/2020-05-08-endless-utopia.md

 </div>

 Which is all wonderful, in and of itself.
 But what I love about Kraftwerk – and what they mean to me – is how this artifice results in beautiful, utopic music, free from all borders, ego, history, nationalism and constraints, but still capable of sadness.
+An escape from English boorishness and jingoism.
 Often this was explicit in song titles such as <cite>Europe Endless</cite>, and in the subject matter of travel, the statelessness of being inbetween things, the joy of cycling.
 For me, this is what you find in Beethoven and Schubert, but in a language and tone more immediate and meaningful.

-So, we can laugh at – and therefore overcome – the apparent uptight Germanism of, say, <cite>The Model</cite>, while losing ourselves in the romantic melancholy of <cite>Radioland</cite> (from their best album, Radio-activity):
+So, we can laugh at – and therefore overcome – the uptight, vaguely threatening Germanism of, say, <cite>The Model</cite>, while losing ourselves in the romantic melancholy of <cite>Radioland</cite> (from their best album, Radio-activity):

 <div class="vid">